 Furthermore, both destinations have strong legal systems with strict regulatory frameworks in order to protect intellectual property rights and dispute resolutions.
 All of the above have proven that Hong Kong and Singapore are having two of the most ideal environments with plenty of advantages to do business.

-On a site note, given the rising tension of Hong Kong protest, the “one country, two systems” may raise a challenge for Hong Kong’s dependency and political stability in the future.
+On a side note, given the rising tension of Hong Kong protest, the “one country, two systems” may raise a challenge for Hong Kong’s dependency and political stability in the future.

 2. Taxation regime